What is HPV?

 About 14 million Americans are diagnosed with HPV each year, while 79 million Americans already have HPV.
 Most new HPV cases are in their late teens and early 20s.
 It is so common that virtually everyone who doesn’t get the HPV vaccination will contract some form of HPV at some point in their life if they are sexually active.

-Unfortunately, HPV does not have a cure, but there are treatments to help with the health problems HPV brings with it.
+Unfortunately, HPV does not have a cure, but it normally goes away on its own.
+There are treatments to help with the health problems HPV brings with it.

-High-risk HPV does not have symptoms, and by the time you know you’ll most likely already have gotten some sort of serious health condition or cancer.
+High-risk HPV does not have symptoms, and by the time most people know, they'll likely have already gotten some sort of serious health condition or cancer.
 High-risk HPV can cause normal cells to be abnormal and cause various cancers.
 It mostly attacks normal cells in the cervix, vagina, penis, vulva, anus, mouth, and throat.
-Luckily, it usually takes years for cancer to form and possible cervical cancer can be picked up in tests before it becomes untreatable.
+Luckily, it usually takes years for cancer to form, and possible cervical cancer can be picked up in tests before it becomes untreatable.

-There is no test to find out if you have HPV.
+There is no universal test to find out if you have HPV.

-There’s no testing to know if you have HPV, let alone an approved HPV test to see if you have it in the mouth or throat.
-Most people with HPV don’t know and don’t experience health problems or symptoms.
+Because HPV normally goes away on its own, most people with HPV don’t know and don’t experience health problems or symptoms.
 However, some people may discover they have HPV by contracting genital warts or developing certain cancers.

-While there are HPV test screenings for cervical cancer, they are only for women aged 30 years or older.
-They are not recommended for men, adolescents, or women under 30.
-Women may also find out they have HPV when they receive an abnormal pap smear.
+There is a test for high-risk HPV in the cervix, but not for other genital areas or the throat.
+While there are HPV test screenings for cervical cancer, they are only for women aged 25 years or older.
+They are not recommended for men, adolescents, or women under 25.
+Women may also find out they have HPV when they receive an abnormal pap smear, which can detect abnormal cell changes on your cervix.

 The first thing to remember is that this is nothing to be ashamed of.
 Like we said earlier, this is a very common infection.
 If you or your partner have HPV, it does not necessarily mean anyone cheated.
 Many people go years before finding out they have HPV.